 Here the philosophy world of knitters diverges.

-Superwash treatments mostly use chemical processes that make environmental aspects critical.
+Superwash treatments mostly use chemical processes that raise environmental concerns.
 Although there are now alternative methods – such as enzyme-based ones – very few are completely chemical-free.

 Non-Superwash yarns, on the other hand, are often: